-At Waybook, the term 'member' refers to anyone with access to your organisation's Waybook regardless of their permissions level.
+At Waybook, the term 'member' refers to anyone with access to your organization's Waybook regardless of their permissions level.

-All members will get access to your organisation's branded dashboard, will have their own unique permissions and will be able to track their progress through assigned documents or review any members they manage, depending on their role.
+All members will get access to your organization's branded dashboard, will have their own unique permissions, and will be able to track their progress through assigned documents or review any members they manage, depending on their role.

 Members can have a variety of permissions, which we'll explore briefly in this article.

 Whether they're a manager or junior employee, the term 'member' refers to anyone that has access to your Waybook.

 Members are what your plan price is based on and, as your team evolves, you may change your member limit or simply edit who is a member of your organization's Waybook and can log in.

 There are a number of different ways to set permissions within Waybook, but we're going to focus on member roles in this article.